Many Side Streets Close To Impassable As Long Snowstorm Pounds Chicago Area

-CHICAGO (CBS) — A super-sized snowstorm pounding the Chicago area Monday has left many side streets nearly impassable.
+CHICAGO (CBS) — A super-sized snowstorm that pounded the Chicago area Monday has left many side streets nearly impassable.

 As CBS 2’s Dana Kozlov reported, it could be a while before those streets are cleared.
-First, the snow will have to stop, and then Department of Streets and Sanitation snow plows will have to keep arterial streets and Lake Shore Drive clear before getting to side streets as per protocol.RELATED: LIVE UPDATES: Heavy Lake-Effect Snow Combines With Snowstorm System; Totals Could Exceed 12 Inches In Spots
+First, the snow will have to stop, and then Department of Streets and Sanitation snow plows will have to keep arterial streets and Lake Shore Drive clear before getting to side streets as per protocol.RELATED: LIVE UPDATES: Heavy Lake-Effect Snow Combines With Snowstorm System; Totals Reach Up To 18 Inches

 In the meantime, it will be tough and treacherous to get around on side streets.
 In Uptown at 5 p.m., it was very slow going and cars were virtually buried – with small snow embankments next to the tires in some of the parked carts.
 There were also tire tracks in the middle of the road, which in some cases made a necessary path for other drivers to get down the streets at all.